Abbasalubeid/IX1501/platonic-solids/README.md

 More trials generally mean more precise simulated probabilities, closer to actual values.
 ![Task 4 Probability with varying trials](task4.png)

-Expect small variations in the graph with each run of the simulation., due to the randomness in the Monte Carlo method.
-Different runs may result in slight differences, but usually, \(10^6\) trials give results that are nearly the same as the exact probabilities.
+Expect small variations in the graph with each run of the simulation, that is due to the randomness in the Monte Carlo method.
+Usually, \(10^6\) trials give results that are nearly the same as the exact probabilities.

 ### Task 5: Required Trials for Accurate Simulation
 Approximately 5000 trials are typically required to achieve a relative error below 10% between the simulated and exact probability.
 However, this is also not consistently the case due to the inherent randomness in simulations.